madprops/airc/README.md

 ## Admins <a name="admins"></a>

-Admins can perform any action on the bot.
+Admins can perform any bot action.

 They are responsible for configuring the bot and assigning permissions.